melihyesilyurt/Primitive-Uber-App/README.md

 project folder includes two more small projects about react native push notifications.

-we followed the React Native Tutorial 2021/Programming with Mash youtube course for the push notificaton project and ... youtube video for the uber-clone project.
+we followed some youtube courses for the push notificaton and the uber-clone projects.